why nearly 250 million vaccines can go to waste

 “I smiled when I saw it,” said Agathe Demarais, lead author of a recent report on global vaccine supply in the Economist Intelligence Unit and a former diplomat.
 “I used to see that a lot.
 You know it’s never going to happen.”

-The UK has promised 100 million doses but has so far donated just under 9 million.
+The UK has promised 100 million doses but has so far donated just under nine million.
 President Biden has pledged 580 million, of which the US has delivered 140 million so far.
-And the EU bloc promised 250 million doses by the end of the year — sent around 8% of them.
+And the EU bloc has promised 250 million doses by the end of the year – it has sent around 8% of them.

 Like many middle-income countries, Iran has purchased vaccines from Covax, the WHO-backed global scheme to distribute doses where they are most needed.
 Covax buys and then sells vaccines at low cost to middle-income countries — and donates to poor countries.